 - Designed for those living in areas currently underserved by public transport

-THE new Ford Chariot ride-sharing commuter shuttle service for London is the first in Europe, part of its Smart Mobility programme, aimed to make getting around the city easier.
+FORD’S new London Chariot commuter shuttle service is the first in Europe, part of its Smart Mobility programme, aimed to make getting around the city easier.

 The ride-sharing scheme follows entry to multiple markets in the United States.